Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 In our case `YOUR_DATABASE_USERNAME` is `hello_books_api_db_jx8j_user` (listed as the "Username" on our database's dashboard) and `YOUR_DATABASE` is `hello_books_api_db_jx8j` (listed as the "Database" on our database's dashboard).

-`CONNECTION-STRING` will be a long series of random characters.
+`YOUR_DATABASE_PASSWORD` and `DB_HOSTNAME` correspond to the Password and Hostname fields, and will each be a long series of random characters.

 Navigate to the `.env` file in our project's root directory in VS Code.
 Comment out the existing `SQLALCHEMY_DATABASE_URI` and create a new `SQLALCHEMY_DATABASE_URI` variable that will hold our external database URL.